90 Kitchen Layout Ideas

-Don’t be afraid to buck traditional ideas for what works best in your .
-Many of these “rules” (like the ) just won’t work in a .
+Don’t be afraid to buck traditional for what works best in your ideas .
+Many of these “rules” (like the kitchen work triangle) just won’t work in a .

 Free up by installing wall cabinets or open shelving.
 A rolling table or bar cart can be used as a temporary island.
 Avoid -consuming decor and, instead, turn to details like your ‘s backsplash tiles.

 In many ways, a U-shaped kitchen combines the best of both a galley and an L-shaped layout.
 You get plenty of counter space that’s easily within reach.
 Plus, U-shaped kitchens tend to be a bit wider than galley-style ones.

 One downside to U-shaped kitchens is that they can feel quite closed off.
 Invest in high-quality light fixtures for the , and take full advantage of any nearby windows.

 If you love the look and functionality of a U-shaped but have an open-concept , it’s not too hard to fake it.
 Just add a breakfast bar to the open side of your to complete the U-shape.

 See more about - 51 Kitchen Countertop Ideas

 Most homes feature a galley kitchen, U-shaped kitchen, L-shaped kitchen, island kitchen, one-wall kitchen, or peninsula kitchen (also known as a G-shaped kitchen).
 You might not realize it yet, but there’s a good chance your kitchen falls into one of these popular styles.

 Knowing which layout you’re working with can be a huge help in the design process.
 You can also compare your options to see if another layout might suit your kitchen space even better.